johans-work/niyanodes/README.md

 ## basics

-We can think of a node as just a point in a tree or a diagram and an abstraction as just a name for a pattern.
+If we take a node as a point in a tree and an abstraction as a name for a pattern at every node, we get an abstraction tree, aka, a niya node tree.
+And that is all there is to it.

 Each node is an abstraction that has a name, an implementation, and a location.

-A name is any string of letters, an implementation is anything that a computer can remember or access, and a location is a unique address made up of a list of names.
+A name is any string of letters, an implementation is anything that a computer can remember or access, and its location is comprised of the names of its parent nodes.
+With this, users build their nodes, their trees, then use and own the systems they've created or copied.

-And that is all there is to it.
+## types

-This translates to each node being an instance of a type in a tree.
-Users then build their nodes, their trees, then use and own the systems they've created or copied.
+Each node is an instance of a type in a tree.